stonepros/stone/doc/stonefs/eviction.rst

 However, in some situations it may be useful to permit a client that was evicted to attempt to reconnect.

-Because CephFS uses the RADOS OSD blocklist to control client eviction, CephFS clients can be permitted to reconnect by removing them from the blocklist:
+Because StoneFS uses the RADOS OSD blocklist to control client eviction, StoneFS clients can be permitted to reconnect by removing them from the blocklist:

 ::